martial-god/Benny-Scraper/README.md

 4. Paste copied url into application, then wait until message about epub has been generated.
 Speed depends on server response of the site. ![cmd_R4W67LuIR7](https://github.com/martial-god/PageShaver/assets/8980094/d682f498-54f3-40b1-ba6b-4998bd14b863)

-5. SPEED HAS ALSO BEEN LIMITED TO 2 CUNCURRENT REQUEST.
-To change this change the variable `ConcurrentRequestLimit` Benny_Scraper.BusinessLogic.Scrapers.Strategy.ScarperStrategy, the rebuild.
-The limit was due to certain sites bot protection measures.

 ## Errors
 So long as the error isn't highlighted while the application is running, they are just Warnings or Errors.
 Nothing Fatal